RAG fundamentals

 Disclaimer: This post has been translated to English using a machine translation model.
 Please, let me know if you find any mistakes.

-In this post, we will see what the RAG (Retrieval Augmented Generation) technique consists of and how it can be implemented in a language model.
+In this post, we will explore what the RAG (Retrieval Augmented Generation) technique entails and how it can be implemented in a language model.
+Additionally, we will do this using the most basic RAG architecture, called naive RAG.

-To get it for free, instead of using an OpenAI account (as you will see in most tutorials), we are going to use the API inference from Hugging Face, which has a free tier of 1000 requests per day, which is more than enough to make this post.
+To make it free, instead of using an OpenAI account (as you'll see in most tutorials), we're going to use the API inference from Hugging Face, which has a free tier of 1000 requests per day, more than enough for this post.

-Setting up the API Inference from Hugging Facelink image 21
+Setting up the API Inference of Hugging Facelink image 23

-To manage the token, we will create a file in the same path where we are working called .env and we will put the token we copied into the file as follows:
+To manage the token, we are going to create a file in the same path where we are working called .env and we are going to put the token that we have copied into the file in the following way:

 RAG_FUNDAMENTALS_ADVANCE_TECHNIQUES_TOKEN="hf_...."

-Now, in order to obtain the token, we need to have dotenv installed, which we do by
+Now to obtain the token we need to have dotenv installed, which we install through

 pip install python-dotenv